s-kyungyong/Kronos/README.md

 The statistics looks quite similar!

 We can compare our Kronos statistics to the GenomeScope result for the hexaploid wheat in [this paper](https://www.nature.com/articles/s41467-020-14998-3).
 The data is in Fig. S21.
-Here, the genome size is esimated as haplotype size x ploidy (although this isn't technically correct, it seems to give the right estimate.
-See the discussion [here])(https://github.com/schatzlab/genomescope/issues/107).
+Here, the genome size is esimated as haplotype size x ploidy.
+Although this isn't technically correct, it seems to give the right estimate.
+See the discussion [here](https://github.com/schatzlab/genomescope/issues/107).

 |    | Kronos | Svevo| Bread wheat |
 |----|---------|-----------| -----------|